browserengineering/book/book/chrome.md

                 url, self.font, "black"))
 ```

-Here `str` is a built-in Python function that we can override to
+Here, `str` is a built-in Python function that we can override to
 correctly convert `URL` objects to strings:

 ``` {.python}